nkrose117/SD-U3-ThriftStoreProject_Student/rubric.md

   - Products have the associated key/value pairs when constructed.

 ### Object Creation
-Are the correct amount of stores and items being creation?
+Are the correct amount of stores and items being created?
 Each store has the expected amount of items per the instructions.
   - Noted amount of store and products have been created.
   - Products have been associated with stores.